 - (coming soon) - HID headlight projector and Amber LED backlight. + Second Xenon for high-beam

 The Akrapovic pipe has a removable baffle via a screw.
 The baffle is very effective.
-Inserted, it really is only a tad louder than stock but also has a bit of a better tone.
-Baffle out, it’s a whole new ball game.
+Inserted, it really is only a tad louder than stock, albeit also has a bit of a better tone.
+Baffle out,’ it’s a whole new ball game.
 Most videos you see online show the startup and free revving.
 My experience is the k1300r sounds the best under load while riding.
-With the baffle out, the startup is still relatively quiet, though there is a now a deeper rumble revealing the animal within.
-It’s only on acceleration you really notice the difference, sounds like a proper race bike now with a proper bellow.
+With the baffle out, the startup is still relatively quiet, though there is a now a deeper rumble revealing the animal within.’
+It’s only on acceleration you really notice the difference, sounds like a proper race bike now with an appropriate bellow.
 A good dose of snarly overrun and a lot of crackle and pop.
-Shift via the quick shift at 5-6 thousand and it will fire like artillery.
+Shift via the quick shift at 5-6 thousand, and it will fire like artillery.
 Overall a lot of fun and adds a tonne of grin factor.
 This bike always looked like it was for hooligans, now it sounds like one.
-Unlike most after-market pipes this one doesn’t need ear plugs on long rides simply due to the fact that it’s not loud unless you are caning it – in which case loud is what you want.
+Unlike most after-market pipes this one’ doesn’t need earplugs on long rides only because’ it’s not loud unless you are caning it - in which case loud is what you want.

 Wanna hear what it sounds like with the Titanium Akra pipe?

-Performance wise a big boost as well.
-Not that it was slow before but now outright scary.
+Performance-wise a mild boost as well.
+Not that it was slow before but now is outright scary.
 Power pulls from lower down and noticeably punchier.
-For a bike that isn’t that easy to wheelie due to the long wheelbase, it’s pretty easy now.
-So for those wondering if it’s worth it.
-I reckon so.
-It’s brutally expensive but by far the best-made silencer I’ve seen.
-Anything else I’ve seen put on a bmw k1300r didn’t match it.
-The finish on it is flawless and nicely detailed.
-I’ve had Remus before a few times and they were great, but this is another step up.
-The carbon tip and matching heat shield look the business.
-Also because of the materials used, even after a long cracking ride the silencer doesn’t get sticking hot.
+For a bike that’ isn’t that easy to wheelie due to the long wheelbase,’ it’s pretty easy now.
+So for those wondering if’ it’s worth it.
+I reckon so.’
+It’s brutally expensive but by far the best-made silencer’ I’ve seen.
+Anything else’ I’ve seen put on a BMW k1300r’ didn’t match it.
+The finish on it is flawless and nicely detailed.’
+I’ve had Remus before a few times, and they were great, but this is another step up.
+The carbon tip and matching heat shield look “the business”.
+Also, because of the materials used, even after a long cracking ride, the silencer’ doesn’t get stinking hot.
 You or your passengers are not going to burn clothes or legs on it.

 Rubber for the K1300r

-We’ve just changed the original tyres after around 6000kms which for the most part spent on bends at high speeds so the mileage isn’t that bad.
-The rubber that came with the bike were Metzler M6 Supersports which were more or less for fast rides / track use and probably stickier and faster wearing that needed.
-The new tyres are Pirelli Angel GTs which claim 30% more life while maintaining great grip and wet-weather performance.
+We’ve just changed the original tyres after around 6000kms which for the most part spent on bends at high speeds, so the mileage isn’t that bad.
+The rubber that came with the bike were Metzler M6 Supersports which were more or less for fast rides/track use and probably stickier and faster-wearing that needed.
+The new tyres are Pirelli Angel GTs, which claim 30% more life while maintaining excellent grip and wet-weather performance.’
 I’ll provide an update on this later.
-The Angel GTs are highly reccomended.
+The Angel GTs are highly recommended.

 BMW k1300r Economy

-What you spend on some extra rubber you’ll make up in fuel efficiency.
-Yep that’s right.
+What you spend on some extra rubber’ you’ll make up in fuel efficiency.
+Yep,’ that’s right.
 If someone told me that this bike was fuel efficient before I rode it, I would have had a good laugh.
-Truth is that real world figures have this monster averaging 6.0l per 100kms which is amazing considering most of the time riding I’m flogging it through bends.
+Truth is that real-world figures have this monster averaging 6.0l per 100kms, which is impressive considering most of the time riding’ I’m flogging it through bends.
 Most of my friends who ride 600cc Supersports use more fuel.
-This is typical BMW – they’ve alway been great on the efficiency factor.
-Despite appearance, the k1300r has got the goods in the range department so it won’t cost a bomb at the bowser.
+This is typical BMW -’ they’ve always been good on the efficiency factor.
+Despite the appearance, the k1300r has got the goods in the range department so it’ won’t cost a bomb at the bowser.
 After a thrashing down the putty road at ungodly speeds, it recorded 6.5l per 100km, while my friend on his 600cc ninja drank 10!
 Go figure.

 The Bad, and the Ugly:

-Ok so despite this sub-header, there is nothing truly bad about the BMW k1300r, some niggles however is I must find some.
-Listed in order of annoyance:
+Ok so despite this sub-header, there is nothing terrible about the BMW k1300r.
+Some niggles however listed in order of annoyance:

 - Buzzing from the clutch at 3000-4000 rpm.
-That drove me bat-shit crazy until I bought the akrapovic pipe to mask the sound.
-I did a bunch of research on this include a fix – if you want it get in touch with me.
-For such a smooth bike and engine otherwise, this buzzing was plenty annoying.
-Aftermarket pipe does wonders for this.
+That drove me bat-shit crazy until I bought the Akrapovic pipe to mask the sound.
+I did a bunch of research on this include a fix - if you want it to get in touch with me.
+For such a smooth bike and engine; otherwise, this buzzing was plenty annoying.
+After-market pipe does wonders for this.

 - Some engine vibration does creep in around 6000rpm, then smooths out as you go higher.
 Noticeable but nowhere near on the scale of annoying as the clutch buzz at 3500 rpm.